 When scoring a dive, it is based on five different criteria.
-They are approach, take-off, elevation, execution, and entry.
+The different aspects of scoring criteria in diving are as follows:

-First, the approach is the diver’s starting position, and they must be confident, relaxed, and standing straight up.
+Approach: The diver’s starting position, and they must be confident, relaxed, and standing straight up.
 The diver must have their arms straight forward, either over their head or to their side.
 The approach must be straight, smooth, and forceful before they get into the hurdle.

-Fourth, the execution is the actual dive itself.
+Execution: The actual dive itself.
 The judges will be watching for proper technique, form, performance, and grace.
 The dive should be a crisp performance with control and flair.

-Lastly, the entry is the diver’s entry into the water.
+Entry: The diver’s entry into the water.
 This is a crucial component as this is the last thing the judges will see.
 A successful diver will have minimal splashing of water and a graceful and vertical entry.
 Most entries are head-first, as feet-first is very uncommon.

-The five components the judges evaluate a dive are based on the: approach, take-off, elevation, execution, and entry.
-The approach is the diver’s starting position and they should be practicing good form.
+The five components the judges use to evaluate a dive are based on approach, take-off, elevation, execution, and entry.
+The approach is the diver’s starting position, and they should be practicing good form.
 The take-off is the lift before the execution of the dive.
 The elevation is the amount of lift or spring the diver gets from their take-off.
 The execution is the dive itself and to see if the diver followed proper form, technique, performance, and grace.
 And lastly, the entry is an important part as it’s the last thing the judges will see and is the diver’s entry into the water.